callmeyaz/mutation-tracker/README.md

 | MutationTracker.state  | Returns object that represents current state of tracked mutations |

 ### MutationConfig
+below is the list of properties avaiable on configuration object to initialize mutation-tracker.

 | Property/Function  |  Description |
 | ------------ | ------------ |
 |  MutationConfig.initialMutation | configuration for initial mutation  |